gidden/cyclopts/docs/basics.rst

 Implementing a New Problem Family
 ----------------------------------

-A problem family class must implement the following functions:
+A problem family class must implement the following basic functions:

 * ``record_instance``
 * ``read_instance``